How to test a token in Angular

-For proper testing of tokens in Angular application, we need extra declarations compare to their usage in the application.
+To test tokens properly in Angular, we need extra declarations compared to how they are used in the application.

 beforeEach(() => MockBuilder(TOKEN_EXISTING, TargetModule));